eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

   <div class="alert alert-note"><div>Use of these methods may be optional if the application does not intend to target products by protocol filtering.</div></div>

 * The reader's extension API exposes specific options:<br>
-To access the reader extension it is necessary to invoke the `getReaderExtension(...)` method on the `Plugin` instance by specifying the expected class of the extension (which must extends the `KeypleReaderExtension` interface) and the reader's name.
+To access the reader extension it is necessary to call the `getReaderExtension(...)` method on the `Plugin` instance by specifying the expected class of the extension (which must extends the `KeypleReaderExtension` interface) and the reader's name.
 After that, the dedicated methods, if any, are available from the resulting object.
 {{< code lang="java" >}}
 // Here is a snippet showing how to get and use the extension of the Stub reader